micha1805/chainlinkHackathonProject/README.md

 It's a ways of always pushing 10 users in the contract just after deployment.

-It's actually not mandatory, you can comment the function `add_users_to_contract`in the deploy script to skip this auto load, but because of the way the jury members arrays is hardcoded the contract needs at least 9 users to create a request properly.
+It's actually not mandatory, you can comment the function `add_users_to_contract`in the deploy script to skip this auto load, but because of the way the jury members array is hardcoded the contract needs at least 9 users to create a request properly.
 You can choose to add them manually or using this method.

 ## Notes